-Quick Install function has a smarter policy.
-When the system is full inserted with 8 HDD or 16 HDD, and all HDD are in the same size, Quick Install function lists all possibilities and sizes among different RAID levels, Quick Install will use all available HDD for the RAID level which user decides.
-But, when the system is inserted with different sizes of HDD, e.g., 8200G HDD and 880G, The controller also lists all possibilities and combinations of different RAID Level and different sizes.
+ULTRASTOR Quick Install function has a smarter policy.
+When the system is full inserted with 8 HDD or 16 HDD, and all HDD are in the same size, ULTRASTOR Quick Install function lists all possibilities and sizes among different RAID levels, ULTRASTOR Quick Install will use all available HDD for the RAID level which user decides.
+But, when the system is inserted with different sizes of HDD, e.g., 8200G HDD and 880G, ULTRASTOR controller also lists all possibilities and combinations of different RAID Level and different sizes.
 After user chooses RAID level, user may finds there are still some HDD are not used (Free Status).
-The result is from the smarter policy on Quick Install which gives user:
+The result is from ULTRASTOR's smarter policy on Quick Install which gives user: